aHaugl/OV_Orbit_BLE_Course/README.md

 };
 ```

-Replace the pincontrol names with something custom, suited for your device as suggested below:
+Replace the pincontrol names with something custom, suited for your device.
+For instance as suggested below:

 ```
 &pinctrl {